kikuchiichio/AlgebraicQuantumChemistry/README.md

 2023 March.
 We are improving the library.

 (2003-3-0) SZ-SIM-SP-SINGLEATOM-20230307-V0.py

 (2003-3-1) SZ-SIM-SP-SINGLEATOM-20230307-V1.py

 These files demonstrate how to compute molecular integrals.

-The example is the computation for a single atom with 1s, 2s, and 2p orbitals, but it serves to present a model case that shall be applied to polyatomic cases.
+The example is the computation of two-electron repulsion integrals for a single atom with 1s, 2s, and 2p orbitals.

+but it serves to present a model case that shall be applied to polyatomic cases.

 The examples elabolate on the following items.

   * How to treat the limit cases where the orbitals coincides in the same positions.

     In such cases, the molecular integrals might show false singularities.

     We have to remove them to get correct evalations of the integrals.

-    (2003-3-0): We introduce the pseudo-shift (T) in the orbtal positions and then take the limit (T->0).
-    (2003-3-1): We design a custom function (concerning the derivatives of Boys's function) to avoid the false singularity.
+    (2003-3-0): We design a custom function (concerning the derivatives of Boys's function) to avoid the false singularity.

+    (2003-3-1): We introduce the pseudo-shift (T) in the orbtal positions and then take the limit (T->0).

 * How to do efficient substitutions of numeric data to symbolic formulas.

     The substitution would take much time, and we have to shorten it.